TO CONTACT US OR RECEIVE THE FREE WRITERS CONNECTION NEWSLETTER CLICK HERE

 Dear Readers and Writers,

-The Writers Connection assists emerging writers as well as those who've tasted success.
-Please see below our Writer Resources in the Puget Sound and beyond.
-We also publish a newsletter in which we've interviewed Elizabeth George, Erik Larson, Hank Searle, Jim Lynch, Randi Platt, Debbie Macomber, Theo Nestor, Garth Stein, Susan Rich, Mike Lawson, and more, about their author's journey.
+The Writers' Connection assists emerging writers as well as those who've tasted success.
+Please see our Writer Resources listed below.
+We also publish a newsletter in which we've interviewed Elizabeth George, Erik Larson, David Guterson, Debbie Macomber, Theo Nestor, Garth Stein, Susan Rich, and more, about their author's journey.
 See two of these interviews here.

-We hope you find these resources helpful as you follow your writing dreams.
-Please contact us at email@example.com.
+We hope you find these resources helpful as you pursue your writing dreams.

 , Key Peninsula.
 Open mics with featured author or poet to be announced monthly at Blend Wine Shop 8914 Key Pen Hwy Call 253-884-9688 for information.
-Free writing group where writers meet to assist one another, share & strengthen work plus special writer events,, (253) 778-6559
+Free writing group where writers meet to assist one another, share & strengthen work plus special writer events (253) 778-6559

 RESOURCES SEATTLE and PUGET SOUND